Emergence of economic and social disparities through competitive gift-giving: Introduction

-In many regions of the world, gifts bring goods to the recipient and honor to the donor.
-Mauss identified three obligations associated with gifts: to give, to receive, and to reciprocate (often with amplification).
-Reciprocation unites people; however, those who fail to reciprocate lose their reputations and become subordinate to the donors \cite{mauss1923essai}.
-Ornaments or livestock are exchanged in this way at various rituals \cite{strathern1971rope, malinowski1922argonauts}.
-Anthropologists discuss the gift as a means of expanding alliances and gaining social status by imposing obligations on others \cite{mauss1923essai, leach1982social, komter2007gifts, moriyama2021gift}.
-Previously, we numerically illustrated the evolution of various network structures and socioeconomic disparities depending on the frequency and scale of gifts, which was consistent with ethnographic data \cite{itao2022transition}.
-However, the model considered both gift and kinship, which was too complicated to quantitatively analyze the transitions in disparities.
+Anthropologists have observed gifts of ornaments and livestock at nuptials, funerals, trades, and various rituals in many regions \cite{strathern1971rope, malinowski1922argonauts}.
+Furthermore, they discuss the gift as a means of expanding alliances and gaining social status by imposing obligations on others \cite{mauss1923essai, leach1982social, komter2007gifts, moriyama2021gift}.
+Despite such extensive empirical work, few mathematical studies have been conducted based on these observations, while current mainstream econophysics focuses on market exchanges \cite{yakovenko2009econophysics, chakrabarti2013econophysics}.
+In contrast, a theoretical analysis of gift-giving will explain how gift interactions shape social organizations in traditional societies.
+Previously, we numerically illustrated the evolution of various network structures and the development of economic and social disparities, depending on the frequency and scale of the gift-giving.
+As gifts are exchanged more frequently and massively, socioeconomic disparities are generated, and social networks become less clustered and more hierarchically organized, which is consistent with ethnographic data \cite{itao2023transition}.
+However, the numerical model considered both gifts and kinship, which was too complicated to analytically derive the conditions for the transitions in social organizations and socioeconomic disparities.

+In this study, we examine the social consequences of competitive gift-giving.
+We assume that people give, receive, and reciprocate gifts because social norms obligate them.
+Although consumer researchers have studied the individual strategies involved and have shown that people sometimes refuse to receive gifts \cite{belk1993gift, sherry1983gift}, we consider the ideal case by ignoring such individual strategies.
+Our goal is to capture the essential mechanisms by which competitive gift-giving drives social change through the consideration of its simplest form.
+Realistic cases would be considered as deviations from ideal types, reflecting case-specific characteristics \cite{weber1922soziologische}.